• Menu

 • Hot dog style on a crusty baguette with a really tasty bratwurst sausage.

-• Add it to a platter of cold meats like cold roast chicken or thick slices of ham off the bone and flatbread for some DIY wraps.
+• Add it to a platter of cold meats like cold roast chicken or thick slices of ham off the bone and flatbread for DIY wraps.

-• As a side to smoked salmon and goats cheese on sourdough crostini.
+• As a side to smoked salmon and goat’s cheese on sourdough crostini.

 • Team with picnic pork or pulled pork sandwiches.